-Note that covariates need not be pretreatment to ensure identification; B and A require merely that W be causally unaffected by the treatment.
-Indeed, $W_3$ in Figure 3 may well be a posttreatment variable, the control of which is essential for identifying NDE.

-Figure 3b associates a research context to the model of Figure 4a using our running example of student-encouragement design.
-Here, we assume that $W_1$ = reading skill is the sole confounder of the homework $\rightarrow$ score relation.
-Likewise, we assume that socioeconomic background confounds program (T) and homework (M) ostensibly because students from high socioeconomic backgrounds are more likely to have facilities that are conducive to doing homework and they (or their parents) are more likely to seek out the educational programs offered (T).
-Finally, we associate $W_3$ with students' natural intelligence, arguing that this is a significant factor in enticing students to enroll in the program (T) and simultaneously enables students to learn faster and score higher on exams.
+Note that covariates need not be pre-treatment to ensure identification; B and A require merely that W be causally unaffected by the treatment.
+Indeed, W_3 in Fig. 3 may well be a post-treatment variable, the control of which is essential for identifying NDE.
+Figure 3(b) associates a research context to the model of Fig. 4(a) using our running example of student-encouragement design.
+Here we assume that W_1 = Reading Skill is the sole confounder of the Homework \rightarrow Score relation.
+Likewise, we assume that Socio-Economic background confounds Program (T) and Homework (M) ostensibly because students from high socio-economic backgrounds are more likely to have facilities which are conducive to doing homework, and they (or their parents) are more likely to seek out the educational programs offered (T).
+Finally, we associate W_3 with students' natural intelligence, arguing that this is a significant factor in enticing students to enroll in the program (T) and simultaneously enables students to learn faster and score higher on exams.

-As mentioned in the Structural Approach to Mediation section, above, as soon as one associates a diagram to a research context, issues arise of possible unforeseen associations among variables that may threaten identification and complicate estimation.
-In our example, mutual associations may naturally be suspected among language skills ( $W_1$ ), socioeconomic background ( $W_2$ ), and intelligence ( $W_3$ ), with no clear origin or explanation.
-Such associations are depicted by the dashed arcs in Figure 3b, and the question arises, Do these present a problem to identification?
-Such questions can be readily answered by Assumption Set A, using $A_G$ -1 to $A_G$ -4, though it is a bit hard to imagine how they can be handled by Assumption Set B.
+As was mentioned in Section 2, as soon as one associates a diagram to a research context, issues arise of possible unforeseen associations among variables that may threaten identification and complicate estimation.
+In our example, mutual associations may naturally be suspected among Language Skills (W_1) , Socio-Economic Background (W_2) and Intelligence (W_3) , with no clear origin or explanation.
+Such associations are depicted by the dashed arcs in Fig. 3(b), and the question arises: Do these present a problem to identification?21 Such questions can be readily answered by assumption set A, using A_G -1 to A_G -4, though it is a bit hard to imagine how they can be handled by assumption set B.

-Guided by $A_G$ , note that all arguments previously used in deciding the identification of NDE in Figure 3a (see the Sufficient Conditions for Identifying Natural Effects section, Illustration of $A_G$ subsection, above) are still valid for Figure 3b.
+Guided by A_G , note that arguments similar to those used in deciding the identification of NDE in Figure 3a (see Section 3.2, Illustration of A_G subsection, above) can still secure identification for Figure 3(b), albeit through different adjustments.
 Specifically,

-(i) $W_1$ satisfies $A_G$ -2 by virtue of blocking the two backdoor paths going from M to $Y, M \leftarrow W_1 \rightarrow Y$ and $M \leftarrow W_1$ $\leftrightarrow W_3 \rightarrow Y$ ; (ii) $\{W_2, W_1\}$ blocks all backdoor paths from T to M (explicitly: $T \leftarrow W_2 \rightarrow M$ , $T \leftarrow W_2 \leftrightarrow W_1 \rightarrow M$ , $T \leftarrow W_3 \leftrightarrow W_1 \rightarrow M$ , etc.); and

-(iii) $\{W_3, W_1\}$ blocks all backdoor paths from $\{T, M\}$ to Y(explicitly: $T \leftarrow W_3 \rightarrow Y$ , $T \leftarrow W_2 \leftrightarrow W_3 \rightarrow Y$ , $T \leftarrow W_3 \leftrightarrow W_1 \rightarrow Y$ , $T \leftarrow W_2 \leftrightarrow W_2 \leftrightarrow W_3 \rightarrow Y$ , . . .).
+- (i) $\{W_2, W_1\}$ satisfies A_G -2 by virtue of blocking all backdoor paths going from M to $Y, M \leftarrow W_1 \rightarrow Y, M \leftarrow W_1 \leftrightarrow W_3 \rightarrow Y, M \leftarrow W_2 \leftrightarrow W_1 \leftarrow W_3 \rightarrow Y$, and $M \leftarrow W_2 \leftarrow W_3 \rightarrow Y$. - (ii) $\{W_2, W_1\}$ blocks all backdoor paths from T to M (explicitly: $T \leftarrow W_2 \rightarrow M, T \leftarrow W_2 \leftrightarrow W_1 \rightarrow M, T \leftarrow W_3 \leftrightarrow W_1 \rightarrow M$, etc.) - (iii) $\{W_2, W_3, W_1\}$ blocks all backdoor paths from $\{T, M\}$ to Y (explicitly: $T \leftarrow W_3 \rightarrow Y, T \leftarrow W_2 \leftrightarrow W_3 \rightarrow Y, T \leftarrow W_3 \leftrightarrow W_1 \rightarrow Y, T \leftarrow W_2 \leftrightarrow W_2 \leftrightarrow W_3 \rightarrow Y, \ldots$)

-We are thus led to the conclusion that the added associations between $W_1$ , $W_2$ , and $W_3$ do not interfere with the identification of NDE.
+We are thus led to the conclusion that the added associations between W_1, W_2 and W_3 do not interfere with the identification of NDE.

 We are also led to appreciate the guidance provided by graphical procedures, without which decisions concerning identification could easily become unmanageable.
-Fortunately, these procedures are easily mechanizable by present-day software since they are driven entirely by the graph structure.
-Once a researcher hypothesizes the model structure, a simple algorithm can go through the graphical tests above and, if identifiability is established, deliver the proper mediation formula or estimate it from the data.
+Fortunately, these procedures are easily mechanizable by present day software since they are driven entirely by the graph structure.
+Once a researcher hypothesizes the model structure, a simple algorithm can go through the graphical tests above and, if identifiability is established, deliver the proper mediation formula, or estimate it from the data.

-The next section discusses examples where the restrictiveness of Assumption Set B may hinder identification and where a careful examination of the $A_G$ criteria would be needed to produce unbiased estimates of NDE.
+The next section will discuss examples where the restrictiveness of assumption set B may hinder identification, and where a careful examination of the A_G criteria would be needed to produce unbiased estimates of NDE.